Soluce-Technologies/agent-portabase/CONTRIBUTING.md

 - Follow the [specific coding style guide] (e.g., Prettier, ESLint, PEP8).
 - Use meaningful variable names and include comments where necessary.
-- Run tests before submitting your changes.
+- Tests before submitting your changes.

 ---